mongodb/mongo-c-driver/src/libmongoc/doc/visual-studio-guide.rst

   static/msvc-add-include-directories.png

 (If you chose a different ``$PREFIX``
-:doc:`when you installed mongo-c-driver </howto/source-install>`, your include paths will be different.)
+:ref:`when you installed mongo-c-driver <howto.source-install.choosing-a-prefix>`,
+your include paths will be different.)

 Also in the Properties dialog, expand the "Linker" options and choose "Input", and add to the "Additional Dependencies" these libraries: